-Constructive manslaughter is a form of involuntary manslaughter that occurs when the defendant or the accused kills the other without having the intention to kill or lacks the mens rea to kill i.e. the defendant does not intend to kill but regardless, death is the outcome of the defendant’s actions or the actions of the accused.
-It must be distinguished from voluntary manslaughter which occurs during the heat of the moment or in the heat of an argument.
+Constructive manslaughter or unlawful act manslaughter is a form of involuntary manslaughter that occurs when the defendant or the accused kills the other without having the intention to kill or lacks the mens rea to kill i.e. the defendant does not intend to kill but regardless, death is the outcome of the defendant’s actions or the actions of the accused.
+It must be distinguished from voluntary manslaughter which occurs in the heat of the moment and involuntary manslaughter (reckless manslaughter).

 If the defendant or the accused hits a pedestrian while driving at 80 km per hour without having the intention of killing anyone and the pedestrian dies as a result, he or she is most likely guilty of constructive manslaughter.